Rent a catamaran in Greece

 How much does it cost to rent a Catamaran in Greece?

-- Our marina bases for catamarans in Athens:
+Our marina bases for catamarans in Athens are:

 - Northern Greece - Macedonia

-Late spring to early autumn gives you a wide window for choosing when to hire your catamaran in Greece.
-By Maytime, daytime temperatures have generally peaked 20°C and by summertime they sizzle at 30°C!
+A period from late spring to early autumn gives you a wide window for choosing when to hire your catamaran in Greece.
+By Maytime, daytime temperatures have generally peaked at 20°C and by summertime, they sizzle at 30°C!
 We advise that wherever you go, you research the meltemi wind force as the sailing areas in Greece can vary.

 Your itinerary is obviously entirely up to you.
 Athens